Ham's Redemption

-The piece deals with the controversial racial theories of the late nineteenth century, and the phenomenon of the search for the gradual "branqueamento" of the generations of the same family through miscegenation.
+The painting deals with the controversial racial theories of the late nineteenth century, and the phenomenon of the search for the gradual "branqueamento" (or whitening) of the generations of the same family through miscegenation.

 The work earned Modesto Brocos y Gómez a gold medal at the National Salon of Fine Arts in 1895, and is an example of the direction Brazilian art took in the late nineteenth century.

 Description and analysis of painting

 The painting is the fruit of a moment of post-emancipation, marked by the adhesion of racialism in the public sphere and the "necessity" of actions in relation to the destiny of the black and mixed population in the free and republican order.
 The painting alludes to the first book of the Bible, Genesis, Chapter 9.
 In the episode, a drunk and naked Noah is exposed, instead of covered, by his son Ham to the latter's brothers Shem and Japheth.
 For bringing shame upon him, Noah condemns Ham to be a slave along with his son Canaan, who is cursed as "the servant of the servants".
 Noah prophesied that he, Ham, would be "the last of the slaves of his brethren."
 Ham was then pointed out in the Bible as the supposed father of the African races.
 This was the basis for Christians from the 16th to the 17th centuries to justify slavery in colonial economies.

-The painting shows a sort of reversal of the "curse" (being Afro-descendant), by whitening the other characters.
-It is noticeable the realism present in the work, which brings gradations of colors between the three generations of the characters.
+The painting shows a sort of reversal of the "curse" of African descent.
+The work is notable for its artistic realism, showing gradations of skin color between the three generations.
 The baby is the whitest, followed by the father, sitting next to the mother, who holds the child in her lap.
-In the left corner, the one with the darkest skin is the grandmother, her hands raised to the sky in prayerful thanksgiving.
+The grandmother, in the left corner, has the darkest skin.
+She is raising her hands to the sky in thanksgiving.
 By being born white, her grandchild was freed from the "curse" of being black, since her daughter, a mulata, had married the white man.

-Seated are the child's mother, who carries her on her knees, and a man with crossed legs – supposedly the white husband and responsible for the "bleaching" of the offspring.
-This gradation of color notably follows from left to right, showing miscegenation in its entire process.
-Here, it is not only a question of cultural and racial elimination, but also of the need for progress that, in Brocos's eyes, would come only through the "laundering" of the population and the approximation to European culture, eliminating and ignoring other ethnicities and customs.
+This gradation of color notably follows from left to right, showing the process of miscegenation.
+Here, it is not only a question of cultural and racial elimination, but also of the desire for progress that, in Brocos's eyes, would come only through the "laundering" of the population and the approximation to European culture, eliminating and ignoring other ethnicities and customs.